-Taking a GED practice test will give you an idea of your potential GED results and help you identify areas that you need to study in your GED test prep before you take the actual test.
+Taking a GED practice test will give you an idea of your potential GED test results and help you identify areas that you need to study in your GED test prep before you take the actual test.
 A GED practice test is also a good way to acquaint you with the timing of the test and how the test is structured.
-You can take a GED practice test online and GED classes online to prepare for the GED exam.
+You can take a GED practice test online and GED test classes online to prepare for the GED test.

 What's the most difficult part of the test?

 The GED tests are standardized and normed using a national random sample of graduating high school seniors.
-To get a GED diploma, a candidate must demonstrate a level of skill that meets or exceeds that demonstrated by 60 percent of graduating high school seniors.
-In other words, 40 percent of graduating high school seniors wouldn’t pass the GED tests.
+To get a GED certificate, a candidate must demonstrate a level of skill that meets or exceeds that demonstrated by 60 percent of graduating high school seniors.
+In other words, 40 percent of graduating high school seniors wouldn't pass the GED tests.
 So after passing the GED test, you have an excellent credential.
-It’s reflective of high school proficiency and more, since what’s tested is the ability to apply knowledge, and not just remember it.
+It's reflective of high school proficiency and more, since what's tested is the ability to apply knowledge, and not just remember it.

 Taking the Test

-- The GED Academy is an online GED school with free GED resources and support for GED students, instructors, and programs sponsored by businesses, nonprofits, and government.
+- The GED Academy is an online GED test school with free GED test resources and support for GED test students, instructors, and programs sponsored by businesses, nonprofits, and government.
 Free information and resources include test advice, study guides, student support, and an online message board for students and teachers.
 Visit the GED Academy at www.passged.com.